CAHLR/OATutor/README.md

    listener logs.
 4. Configure buffer size and granularity of logging

-# Problem Pool
+## Problem Pool

-## Adding a problem to the Problem Pool
+### Adding a problem to the Problem Pool

 1. Create a folder in `/src/ProblemPool/` for that problem (Ex. `circle1`)
-2. Create a js file for that problem id (Ex. `circle1.js`)
+2. Create a metadata json file for that problem id (Ex. `circle1.json`)
-3. Create a folder called `figures` if the problem has figures
+3. Create a folder called `figures` if the problem has image figures
 4. Create a sub-folder for each problem step (Ex. `circle1a`, `circle1b`)
-5. In each sub-folder, create a js file for that problem step id (Ex. `circle1a.js`)
+5. In each sub-folder, create a json file for that problem step (Ex. `circle1a.json`)
+   1. Ensure that the step name matches the folder name
-6. Create a sub-folder within the sub-folder called `tutoring`
+6. Create a sub-folder within the step's sub-folder called `tutoring`
-7. Place each hint pathway within the folder (Ex. `circle1aDefaultPathway.js`)
+7. Place each hint pathway within the folder (Ex. `circle1aDefaultPathway.json`)
 8. In `/src/config/skillModel.js`, tag each problem with the appropriate skills
 9. If the skill does not already exist in `bktParams`, add its BKT parameters in the appropriate `config/bktParams` files